-PD affects 10 million people globally.
+Parkinson’s Disease (PD) affects 10 million people globally.
 About one million Americans live with PD, and 60,000 new cases are added each year.
-Unfortunately, despite billions of spending in drug R&D over the past three decades, there is no cure for Parkinson’s–yet.
+Unfortunately, despite billions of spending on drug R&D over the past three decades, there is no cure for Parkinson’s–yet.

 PD is characterized by neuronal death in the substantia nigra region of the midbrain, causing the loss of dopamine innervation in the basal ganglia.
 At autopsy, PD patients’ brains show misfolded synuclein aggregates in the form of Lewy Bodies, particularly in the substantia nigra.